akhila-kalagarla/Python_Journey/Datatypes.md

      a = float(x) #Output: 1.0
      b = int(y) #Output: 2
      c = complex(x) #Output: 1+0j
+     d = float(x) #Output: 2.8

 ### Random Numbers
 - *In python random() function is not there but, we have built-in modules in python called random.
 It is used to make a random numbers in a given range*
  ##### Ex:
      import random
      print(random.randrange(1,10)) #Output: 2
-     - *The output will be any number in the given range from the given numbers
+     - *The output will be any number in the given range from the given numbers*